The Honorable Henry A.

 in U.S.-China relations through her focus on market-opening initiatives

-in China and other countries that led to a substantial increase in American
+in China and other countries that led to a substantial increase in

-Square in 1989.
+at Tiananmen Square in 1989.

 In her service to five U.S. presidents, Ms. Franklin